awillats/clinc/code/CODE_TASKS.md

 ### warmup
 - [ ] 🧿 carve out script
   -  got distracted thinking about tables
+  - and then about str ↔ graph
+  - and then about fingerprint → reach

 - [ ] :dart: needs infrastructure for storing info associated with each hypothesis
   - but which is also accessible across hypotheses
     - does this require "wide-format" tables?